wp-plugins/placester/readme.txt

 == Changelog ==

+= 0.3.1 =
+* Added support for listing delete
+* Added the ability to set the default listings map position and zoom
+* Corrected various bugs

 = 0.3 =
 * Added better image management
 * Added support for countries (US and Canada)
 * Added support for displaying the exact address
-* Added Craiglist template support
 * Visual compatibility with Wordpress 3.2
 * Corrected various bugs